TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-updatemanagement-nodes.md

 ### **The solution cannot be enabled on this VM because the VM already has the management agent..."**

 * This error occurs when a machine is already enrolled into Update Management
-* A common cause is when [Azure Security Center](https://docs.microsoft.com/azure/security-center/) already manages a machine.
+* A common cause is when [Azure Security Center](https://docs.microsoft.com/azure/security-center/) already manages a machine

 ### **Machine shows as "not assessed"**